pingcap/docs-tidb-operator/en/pd-recover.md

     kubectl patch sts ${cluster_name}-pd -n ${namespace} -p '{"spec":{"replicas": 1}}'
     ```

-    Execute the following command to confirm that the PD is started:
+    Execute the following command to confirm that the PD cluster is started:

     {{< copyable "shell-regular" >}}